FalDev/CronCash/README.md

 Crowncash is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
  - 2.5 minute block targets
- - subsidy halves in 840k blocks (~4 years)
+ - subsidy halves in 100k blocks (~6 mounth)
- - ~84 million total coins
+ - 1 million total coins

 The rest is the same as Bitcoin.
- - 1 coins per block
+ - 0.5 coins per block
  - 2016 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the Crowncash client sofware, see http://www.crowncash.ml.
+For more information, as well as an immediately useable, binary version of the Crowncash client sofware, see http://www.crowncash.tk.

 License
 -------